 And this is just a short list.
 For a complete list of symptoms by pregnancy week, go to Start4Life pregnancy.
 ALL the possible symptoms are included – spoiler alert, it’s A LOT.
 And guess what?
 We do this for nine months!
-Honestly, the physical changes our bodies go through is insane!
+Honestly, the physical changes our bodies go through are insane!

 So why am I mentioning this?
 In all honesty, it’s for sympathy.
 Like I said above, growing another human is hard work.
 So, what can I do to help, I hear you ask?
 Well, I’m glad you asked!
 Here are some ideas on how to support your partner during pregnancy.

 Offer Foot/Back/Leg Rubs

-Everything aches and everything swells.
-I cannot tell you how amazing it feels to have your little fat, swollen feet rubbed, or your aching back rubbed.
+Everything aches, and everything swells.
+I cannot tell you how amazing it feels to have your little fat, swollen feet rubbed or your aching back rubbed.
 Don’t like feet?
-Tough luck; your partner is growing your child, her body is going through an enormous change.
+Tough luck; your partner is growing your child, and her body is going through an enormous change.
 She deserves a foot rub.

 For a while, our lives will revolve around food.
 Either not eating it because of morning sickness, or we can’t eat enough!
-Whenever you pop to the shop, make sure you pick up the latest craving.
-It might not just be the normal ice cream, chocolate or crisps.
-I really loved iced water when I was pregnant and always needed ice in the house!
-I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard, fridge or freezer and it’s all gone!
-Pick yourself up a little treat, too but be prepared to share it!!
+Make sure you pick up the latest craving whenever you pop to the shop.
+It might not just be the typical ice cream, chocolate or crisps.
+I loved iced water when I was pregnant and always needed ice in the house!
+I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard, fridge or freezer, and it’s all gone!
+Pick yourself up a little treat too, but be prepared to share it!!

 Have A Bit Of Sympathy

 Could you imagine going to work after being sick, having a headache and being so tired you don’t have the energy to brush your teeth?
-That’s the reality for some women when they are pregnant, but they’re just expected to carry on with their day like nothing is wrong.
-Offer emotional support as well as physical support during pregnancy; your wife will be so grateful.
+That’s the reality for some women when pregnant, but they’re just expected to carry on with their day like nothing is wrong.
+Offer emotional support and physical support during pregnancy; your wife will be so grateful.

 Make Sure That You Pack Your Hospital Bag